Intensive Outreach Program:

 Telephone: (505) 764-8231

-St. Martin’s outreach program is the lowest threshold entry point into continuum of care.
-Outreach’s purpose is to provide a friendly face to services on the street where people are in order to meet people with needs who, perhaps otherwise would not go to a fixed site provider location.
-Street outreach is conducted throughout the greater metro area in often in collaboration with other community partners, including the health department, Native American services, local health departments, other health providers, law enforcement and veteran’s services.
+St. Martin’s Hope Works outreach program is the lowest threshold entry point into continuum of care.
+Outreach’s purpose is to provide a friendly face to services on the street.
+Our Outreach Team engages with individuals who, perhaps otherwise would not go to a fixed site provider location.
+Street outreach is conducted throughout the greater metro area often in collaboration with other community partners, including the health department, Native American services, local health departments, other health providers, law enforcement and veteran’s services.
 Outreach provides information on local services available to persons experiencing homeless, infectious disease prevention information and materials, beverages, food, clothing, blankets, and other items needed appropriate to the season.
-Through engagements with folks on the street, Outreach creates trusting relationships, which serves to put a face to St. Martin’s and encourages them to come to the agency and avail themselves of the programs we offer.
+Through engagements with folks on the street, Outreach creates trusting relationships, which serves to put a face to St. Martin’s Hope Works and encourages them to come to the agency and participate in the programs we offer.

 Comprehensive Recovery Team: